Understanding Form DD-214

 5. Decorations, Medals, Badges, and Campaign Awards

-Awards, medals, badges, and decorations that a service member earns while in the military are recorded on the DD-214, including campaign ribbons from deployments.
 Be sure this section is accurate and complete.
-It is much easier to add missing awards during discharge while personnel records are close at hand.
+It’s much easier to add missing awards during discharge while personnel records are close at hand.

 6. Citations

-The DD-214 also contains citations.
-You can find them in block 13, along with the items mentioned above.
+You can find them in Block 13, along with the items mentioned above.

 7. Last Assignment and Rank